CNathanaelC/Cheney-CS260Startup/notes.md

 ```html
 <!DOCTYPE html>
 ```
-This declares the document type to be HTML5¹.
+This declares the document type to be HTML5 and directs the browser to use relevant specifications when rendering the HTML.

 ### 21. What is valid JavaScript syntax for if, else, for, while, switch statements?
 #### Examples: